New and Improved eReliability Tracker Coming Fall 2025

 Every year, the American Public Power Association recognizes certain utilities that subscribe to the eReliability Tracker for excellence in reliability.
 Recipients are determined by comparing their reliability data with the national reliability data published by the Energy Information Administration.
 To receive a certificate, the utility must be in the first quartile of utilities for System Average Interruption Duration Index (SAIDI) based on the last five years of the EIA data.

-In 2024, we awarded 246 public power utilities for their excellent 2023 reliability records.
-View the list of 2023 awardees.
+In 2025, we awarded 256 public power utilities for their excellent 2024 reliability records.
+View the list of 2024 awardees.

 Why do I need the eReliability Tracker?

 Analyzing distribution system reliability is critically important for all utilities, especially those in public power, whose customers are their owners.
-However, the funding available for many public power utilities to spend on sophisticated software systems is insufficient to keep up with the evolving set of industry leading practices.
+However, the funding available for many public power utilities to spend on sophisticated software systems is insufficient to keep up with the evolving set of industry-leading practices.

-The eReliability Tracker provides an easy-to-use software that meets the needs of public power utilities without over complicating electronic outage tracking.
+The eReliability Tracker provides an easy-to-use software that meets the needs of public power utilities without overcomplicating electronic outage tracking.

 Additional Reliability Resources